William Aberhart: Policy

+Although Aberhart was unable to gain control of Alberta's banks, his government gained a foothold in the province's financial industry by creating the Alberta Treasury Branches in 1938.
+Its operations included special credit given for those who bought made-in-Alberta goods.
+ATB has become Aberhart's legacy, operating as an orthodox financial institution and Crown corporation.
+His government also encouraged the founding of small-scale grassroots credit unions.
+The government also issued its one money in the form of prosperity certificates, a form of Gesell-style stamped scrip.

 Aberhart instituted a variety of relief programs to help people out of poverty, as well as public works programs and a debt relief program that froze some debt collections and mortgage foreclosures.
 This, like Tommy Douglas' similar program in Saskatchewan, was later overturned in the mid-1940s by the Supreme Court, although it aided people for a number of years during and (for a short time) after the Great Depression.

 Alberta's Social Credit government brought in legislation under which an MLA could be recalled by a portion of their constituents.
-Aberhart's own constituents, including out-of-power UFA farmers and many oilworkers working for U.S. oil companies threatened by Aberhart's Natural Resources Conservation legislation, gathered signatures for Aberhart's own recall.
+Aberhart's own constituents, including out-of-power UFA farmers and oilworkers working for U.S. oil companies threatened by Aberhart's Natural Resources Conservation legislation, gathered signatures for Aberhart's own recall.
 He thus became the first Canadian politician to be threatened with recall from office.
 Aberhart's government retroactively repealed the recall legislation rather than have Aberhart forced to give up his seat.
+(He ran for re-election in a different district.)

-In keeping with his evangelical views, Aberhart added a heavy dose of social conservatism to Major Douglas's ideas.
-Most notably, he enacted very tight restrictions on the sale of alcohol.
+In keeping with his evangelical views, Aberhart adhered to social conservatism despite his support for Major Douglas's sensational "funny-money" ideas.
+Aberhart enacted tight restrictions on the sale and consumption of alcohol.
 Indeed, the only stricter law in Canada at the time was in Prince Edward Island, where the sale of alcohol remained completely banned until 1948.
 Well into the 1960s, commercial airlines could not serve alcohol while flying over Alberta.

-Although Aberhart was unable to gain control of Alberta's banks, his government gained a foothold in the province's financial industry by creating the Alberta Treasury Branches in 1938.
-Its operations included special credit given for those who bought made-in-Alberta goods.
-ATB has become Aberhart's legacy, operating as an orthodox financial institution and Crown corporation.